Jpoker01/unity-game-gareth_odyssey/README.md

 ## Gameplay

-- **Avoidance-based gameplay** - The player has no weapons or ranged attacks.
+- **Avoidance-based gameplay** — The player has no weapons or ranged attacks.
 Progress depends on timing, observation, and careful navigation through encounters with the enemies.
-- **Stomp option.** - Land directly on enemies to defeat them - any other contact knocks Gareth back and costs him one life, so a mistimed stomp is just a normal hit.
+- **Stomp option** — Land directly on enemies to defeat them - any other contact knocks Gareth back and costs him one life.
-- **Checkpoints (stelae).** - Walk past a stele to light it and save your spot.
-Fall into a pit and you respawn there, minus one life.
+- **Checkpoints** — Light an obelisk by walking past it to save your progress.
+Fall into a pit and you'll respawn at the last one you lit, losing a life.
 Run out of lives and the level restarts from the beginning.
-- **Historical framing.** An intro panel sets the era's context; a completion panel names and describes the recovered artefact.
+- **Historical framing** — An intro panel sets the era's context.
+The completion panel names and describes the recovered artefact.

 <p align="center">
   <img src="Assets/gareth_anim2.gif">
 </p>

-*A checkpoint lights up as Gareth passes — if the player falls on a death zone, they are respawned there (without one life).*
+*An obelisk lights up as Gareth passes — if the player falls on a death zone, they are respawned there (without one life).*

 ---